 Lastly, Fidelity’s savings model is hugely age dependent.
 If you want to retire at age 30 rather than 65, this model may not work for you.
 Instead, you need another way to find out how much savings you need.

-This method is commonly used by people who work towards financial independence and early retirement (FIRE).
+This method is commonly used by people who are pursuing financial independence and early retirement (FIRE).
 It acknowledges that age is not always a deciding factor when planning your savings for retirements and gives you the freedom to set your own retirement date.
 For example, you could be able to retire with 30, rather than 65 as Fidelity suggests.

-How much savings should you have by age summary
+How much savings by age should you have? summary

 The takeaway message from this post is that you should save as much as you can and start as early as you can, no matter what age you are now.
 Each day brings you one step closer to retirement and you will be there in an eye blink.
 So do not waste your time, start saving!